 The DLR functions as a research partner providing overview on status quo in relevant fields and providides accordance of interoperability concept to Gaia-X standards.

 aconium has a supervising role for the pilot management and partner activities.
-Furthermore, they will provide the partnership with support in content.
+Furthermore, it provides the partnership with support in content.